dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 **Total Value:** $1239.96
 ```

-Created order can be further managed using Agent or traditional REST API calls.
+The created order can then be managed further using the agent or traditional REST API calls.

-The source code of the solution is available on GitHub:
+The full source code is available on GitHub:
 [https://github.com/dominikcebula/aws-ai-bedrock-agentcore-shopping-agent](https://github.com/dominikcebula/aws-ai-bedrock-agentcore-shopping-agent).

 ## Architecture

-The below diagram depicts the architecture of the solution.
+The diagram below depicts the architecture of the solution.

 ![architecture.drawio.png](assets/architecture.drawio.png)

-Agent is built using Strands Agents Python SDK and is hosted in Amazon Bedrock AgentCore.
-Agent has access to two
+The agent is built using the Strands Agents Python SDK and hosted in Amazon Bedrock AgentCore.
+It has access to two
 backing services: Products Catalog and Order Management System.
 Both services are implemented as simple REST APIs.
-Agent
+The
-accesses backing services using MCP Tools that are forwarding requests to the backing services.
-Backing services are
+agent accesses these backing services through MCP Tools that forward requests accordingly.
+The backing services are
-hosted using AWS Elastic Beanstalk.
-LLM hosted in Amazon Bedrock.
+hosted on AWS Elastic Beanstalk, while the LLM runs in Amazon Bedrock.

 ## MCP Tools

-Two types of tools have been made available for the agent: Products Catalog Tools and Order Management System Tools.
+The agent has access to two types of tools: Products Catalog Tools and Order Management Tools.

-Products Catalog Tools are used to retrieve products from the Products Catalog service, and Order Management System
+The Products Catalog Tools retrieve products from the Products Catalog service, while the Order Management Tools handle
-Tools are used to create orders in the Order Management System service.
-Exposed MCP Tools are using backing services
-REST APIs to execute on a given task.
+order operations.
+Each MCP Tool acts as a proxy, calling the corresponding backing service REST API to execute its task.

-Products Catalog Tools include tools like listing products in the product catalog or getting product details.
+Products Catalog Tools include listing products and retrieving product details.

-Order Management System Tools include tools like creating, listing, updating, cancelling orders.
+Order Management Tools include creating, listing, updating, and canceling orders.

 ## Microservices

 Two microservices have been implemented: Products Catalog and Order Management System.

-Both are used as a backing service for the MCP Tools that are exposed to the agent.
+Both serve as backing services for the MCP Tools exposed to the agent.

-To simplify, the above microservices are not using any db storage.
-All data are kept in-memory only.
+For simplicity, these microservices don't use any database storage.
+All data is kept in memory.

 ## Implementation